mkanev/button-generator/README.md

 button-generator
 ================

-HTML5 + JS page that helps you to craeate and beautify buttons using CSS3
+Angular.js page that helps you to craeate and beautify buttons using CSS3